 7. A playlist

 Even if the patient doesn’t have enough stamina to stay awake for an entire movie, he or she can enjoy music.
-Create a playlist that you know will remind your loved one of happy times.
+You can try a music streaming serivce for free and create a playlist that you know will remind your loved one of happy times.

 8. A photo album